-- Keep all your laundry items in a sealed plastic bag, such as a garbage bag with a bread tie around the top.
+- Please keep all your laundry items in a sealed plastic bag, such as a garbage bag with a bread tie around the top.
 Bed bugs are attracted to items that have been worn.

-- Refrain from leaving clothing on the floor where bed bugs can crawl into them.
-Put them in the dresser drawer provided by the hotel or motel or keep them in your luggage.
+- Please refrain from leaving clothing on the floor where bed bugs can crawl into them.
+Please put them in the dresser drawer provided by the hotel or motel or keep them in your luggage.

 - Wash and dry all clothing when you return from a trip.

 - Inspect all luggage and bags when you return from a trip.

 You aren't the only one who can bring bed bugs into your home.
 Share the information from this article with your family and friends.
 It could help them prevent an infestation in their homes and keep them from accidentally bringing bed bugs into your home.
 You could also send them to How to Prepare for the Return of the Bed Bug Season.
 It has some simple and helpful tips.

 Step 5: What to Do When Bed Bugs Get In